DilukshanA/docker-next-app/README.md

 docker run --name container-name image-name

 ## port forwarding to run on desktop

+#This will create a new container
+docker run -p Destination-PORT:Source-PORT image-name
+#Destination port is host port and Source port is container port
+docker run -p 3001:3000 image-name

+#if want a docker container with specific name with port forwaring
-docker run -p Destination-PORT:Source-PORT image-name docker run -p 3001:3000 image-name
+docker run -d -p Host-PORT:Container-PORT --name Container-Name Image-Name docker run -d -p 3001:3000 --name Container-Name Image-Name

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).